 How long will Baird & Company retain your personal information for?

-We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, reporting or regulatory requirements.
+We will only retain your personal information for as long as necessary to fulfill the purposes we collected it for, including for the purposes of satisfying any legal, accounting, reporting or regulatory requirements.

 To determine the appropriate retention period for personal information, we consider it reasonable that we follow and comply with the Law Society of Scotland guidance as